How to Host a Holiday Open House with Canadian Living Magazine

 By Adrienne Brown

 December is usually a month full of good cheer, fun, holiday wishes and, most of all, packed schedules.

 You can take some stress out of holiday party planning (for yourself and your guests) by hosting a more casual event, such as a holiday open house.
 Your guests can drop in at their convenience and stay for a short time before heading to another party or they can stay all night if their calendars allow.

-Geneve McNally, principal wedding and event planner for Dreamgroup Productions Inc., says you can host a holiday open house on any budget.
+Geneve McNally, owner of Dreamgroup Productions Inc., says you can host a holiday open house on any budget.
 How decadent or extravagant you get depends on how much you want to spend, but you can cover food, drinks and decor on any budget.

 Give your holiday guests lots of warning

 According to McNally, the most popular weekends for holiday open houses are the second and third weekends in December.
 Ideally, you should send invitations three to six weeks in advance, depending on who you’re inviting.”The sooner the better,” says McNally.
 Although, if this is an annual event and people are expecting your invitation, two to three weeks may be enough warning.Always give guests a date by which they should RSVP so you can plan accordingly.
 “People won’t necessarily RSVP, because it’s such a casual event, but you do need to know,” says McNally.
 Plan to have to follow up with a few people.